Friendly advice 020 8991 1800

 We can add a custom manufactured garment label to give your garments a retail look to your corporate clothing.

 Most wholesale garments come with a branded neck label attached.
-We can remove these labels and sew-on your own branded label.
+We can remove this label and sew-on your own branded label.
 There are many options for adding labels; here are some of the most popular options.
 Some manufacturers supply their garments with an unbranded size/wash care label so it does not need removing, enabling us to sew-on your new label over it.

 Add this extra finish to your garments to make them look like a retail item.
 We can completely remove the branded label and sew-in your new label, either cutting-out or un-picking the manufacturers’ label.

 We don’t manufacture garment labels ourselves but work with a couple of UK based companies that make high quality labels in various formats: cut single, loop fold, Manhattan fold, each end fold and tax tabs.
 For more information on the label types please download our PDF guide.
-PDF to label formats.
+PDF to label formats and contact us for the contact details of label manufacturers.

 In addition we can supply and fit zip pulls.
 These are usually fitted to the zips pulls of fleece and jacket zips and also backpack and holdalls, replacing the original zip pulls provided by the garment manufacturer.
 There are two versions, flat and filled.
 The filled version is puffed-out with wadding.